 2. Financial instruments with fixed and variable interest rates are evaluated by the company based on parameters such as interest rates and individual credit worthiness of the counterparty.
 Based on this evaluation, allowances are taken to account for expected losses of these receivables.
 Accordingly, fair value of such instruments is not materially different from their carrying amounts.

-The fair values for loans and security deposits were calculated based on cash flows discounted using a current lending rate.
+The fair values for loans and security deposits were calculated based on cash flows discounted using the current lending rate.
 They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs including counter party credit risk.

 The fair values of non-current borrowings are based on discounted cash flows using a current borrowing rate.
 They are classified as level 3 fair values in the fair value hierarchy due to the used of unobservable inputs, including own credit risk.